 economic evaluation (our goal: assess the cost-utility of competing policy options for improving the mental health of young people).

-Case study: Utility mapping
+Case study: Outcome valuation

-Our initial application of the ready4 software framework was to undertake a previously described study [53] to develop utility mapping models for use in samples of young people presenting to primary mental health services.
+Our initial application of the ready4 software framework was to undertake a previously described study [53] to develop utility mapping models that can be used to help value the outcomes of young people presenting to primary mental health services.
 The ready4 software framework was used to develop CHEM modules, supply those modules with data and implement modelling analyses, creating the following artefacts:

 development version module libraries for describing and validating youth mental health human record datasets [54], scoring health utility [55], specifying utility mapping models [56] and implementing reproducible utility mapping studies [57];